ESL Podcasts English as a Second Language Writing Grammar Listening Podcasts Vocabulary and More!

 Homework

-Our final activity for today is a visual one, so if you are listening on your iPod or other mp3 player, please go to our website and look at the picture of the fruits and vegetables below.
+Our final activity for today is a visual one, so if you are listening on your iPod or other mp3

 What do you see in each cubicle above?
 Feel free to use a dictionary if necessary in order to determine the name of the vegetable or fruit, and to determine the plural form.
 Write your answers on a piece of paper that is drawn four by four, like the table below:

-Check your answers in next week's episode.
+Check your answers in HERE.

-So from the ESL Help Desk, thanks for listening to us this week, and remember to email us your questions about English grammar.
+Now, from the ESL Help Desk, thanks for listening to us this week, and remember to email us your questions about English grammar.
 At the ESL Help Desk, your feedback is our feed.

 What do you hear?